cordiverse/cordis/README.md

 #### Services and mixins [↑](#contents)

 `Context.service()` is a static method that registers a service.
-If you write your serivce as a derived class, you do not need to call this method because cordis will automatically register the service.
+If you write your service as a derived class, you do not need to call this method because cordis will automatically register the service.

 This method is useful for framework developers who may want to provide built-in services or just declare abstract services which may not be implemented by plugins.